 Having said that, you should probably think about whether or not you'll be able to finish a 20-pound bag of rice while on vacation before signing up for a Costco membership just to save money on your Hawaii vacation.
 Also, where are you going to put all that food?
 What if you only have a short amount of time in Hawaii, or if you can't bring your entire football team?
 Shoot for the Moon

 The big red target of value has arrived in the land of the blessed.
 We have stores on Oahu, Maui, and the Big Island, and we carry all your mainland favorites, as well as some Aloha Shop exclusives.
 It's possible that Target is the best place to stock up on food in Hawaii, as it sells both generic and name-brand items.
 Walmart, if that's your preferred shopping destination, has a ton of locations on Oahu but only a handful on the other islands.

-Both stores offer guarantees to beat competitors' prices, so don't worry if you find that theirs are slightly higher than those on the mainland.
+Prices may seem a bit higher than what you'd pay on the mainland, but have no fear; both establishments promise to meet or beat competitors' prices.
 Just show the cashier the lower price for the item you want on your phone, whether it's from the store's website or another major website.
 By doing so, I was able to save 20% on our sunscreen.
 When it comes to finding cheap flights to Hawaii, Target is your best bet.

 Foodland is yet another nearby supermarket.
 Some things (like dairy and eggs) were much more expensive than we found at Costco, but we were able to find many other things that were only slightly more expensive than at our local grocery stores on the mainland.
 We heard that many locals go to Foodland for their own poke fixes, so be sure to sign up for their Maika'i card for extra discounts and check out the poke counter in the back of the store.